 U.N.
-Calls For End To 'Virginity Tests'
+Calls For End To Virginity Tests

-On Monday, Farhad Javid will meet with Afghan President Ashraf Ghani and his wife, Rula Ghani, to ask if he will order the release of around 190 women and girls who are currently in jail for failing a so-called "virginity test."
+On Monday, Farhad Javid will meet with Afghan President Ashraf Ghani and his wife, Rula Ghani, to ask whether the president will order the release of some 190 women and girls who are currently in jail for failing a virginity test.

-Javid is is Afghanistan's country director for Marie Stopes International, a global family planning organization.
-Five months ago, he and three colleagues visited the Mazar-i-Sharif prison and went from cell-to-cell to count the number of women and girls who had been jailed for failing a virginity test.
-In Afghanistan, premarital sex is considered a "moral crime."
+Javid is Afghanistan's country director for Marie Stopes International, a global family planning organization.
+Five months ago, he and three colleagues visited the Mazar-i-Sharif prison and went from cell to cell to count the number of women and girls who had been jailed for failing the test.
+In Afghanistan, premarital sex is considered a moral crime.

 The issue of virginity testing is not confined to Afghanistan.
 This week, the U.N., along with the World Health Organization, U.N.
 Women and U.N.
 Human Rights, called for a global ban on the practice.
 Virginity tests have been documented in at least 20 countries around the world, including Egypt, Indonesia and South Africa.
-And according to the U.N., increased globalization in the last century has resulted in requests for and cases of virginity testing in countries that had no previous history of the practice, for example, Belgium, the Netherlands and the U.K.
+And according to the U.N., increased globalization in the past century has resulted in requests for and cases of virginity testing in countries that had no previous history of the practice, for example, Belgium, the Netherlands and the U.K.

+The test is administered for a variety of reasons: to determine whether a woman can go to school, get married, get a job — or whether she is a victim of rape.

-According to the U.N., virginity tests are often performed by inspecting the hymen for tears or for the size of its opening, or inserting fingers into the vagina, to determine if a girl or woman has had sex.
+According to the U.N., virginity tests are often performed by inspecting the hymen for tears or for the size of its opening, or inserting fingers into the vagina, to determine whether a girl or woman has had sex.

 WHO states that there is no evidence that the test can prove that a person has had vaginal intercourse or not.